Shritej24c/Econometrics/README.md

 ![image](https://github.com/Shritej24c/Econometrics/blob/main/images/pooled%20results.png)

-From the above resutls, we observe that our main 2 determinants; health and education came out to be statistically insignificant and the estimated effect of other variables is not as expected.
+From the above results, we observe that our main 2 determinants; health and education came out to be statistically insignificant and the estimated effect of other variables is not as expected.
 Let's visit the assumptions for PooledOLS and verify whether they satisfy or not.

 **Assumptions - PooledOLS**

-TS.1 :  Linear in Parameters - Linearity is ensured by taking functional forms of some variables
+TS.1:  Linear in Parameters - Linearity is ensured by taking functional forms of some variables

-TS.2 :  No perfect collinearity - Pearson’s Correlation Matrix reveals no perfect collinearity between the chosen indicators
+TS.2:  No perfect collinearity - Pearson’s Correlation Matrix reveals no perfect collinearity between the chosen indicators

-TS.3 : Contemporaneous Exogeneity - Ensures that estimators are consistent
+TS.3: Contemporaneous Exogeneity - Ensures that estimators are consistent

-TS.4 : Homoscedasticity - Can be evaluated by various tests like White test, Breusch-Pagan test or just by plotting Residuals vs Fitted Values and observing its variance
+TS.4: Homoscedasticity - Can be evaluated by various tests like the White test, Breusch-Pagan test, or just by plotting Residuals vs. Fitted Values and observing their variance

 TS.5 - No Serial Correlation among error term (residuals) - Durbin-Watson test, Ljung-Box test